-Increasingly, European retailers are responding to the demand for plant-based meat with expanded plant-based product assortments and dedicated plantbased meat sets in the meat aisle.
+Increasingly, European retailers are responding to the demand for plant-based meat with expanded plant-based product assortments and dedicated plant-based meat sets in the meat aisle.
 UK retailers Greggs, Marks & Spencer, Tesco, and Aldi all launched plant-based product lines in 2019.
 Greggs introduced a plant-based sausage roll in January as part of the global Veganuary movement and experienced a 9.6% rise in like-for-like sales for the seven-week period after the launch, compared with a 2.9% hike in like-for-like sales for the same period in the previous year.
 Marks & Spencer debuted the Plant Kitchen product range in December 2018 and expanded it in October 2019 with plant-based versions of traditional meals.
 Tesco added more plant-based meat products to their Wicked Kitchen range and placed them in the meat aisle.
-The company also launched another plant-based product line, Tesco Plant Chef, which includes plant-based meat product line, and announced the launch of additional plant-based meats in preparation for Veganuary.
+The company also launched another plant-based product line, Tesco Plant Chef, which includes plant-based meat product line, 38 and announced the launch of additional plant-based meals in preparation for Veganuary.
+In the description of the plant-based meals in preparation for Veganuary.

 2019 also brought about growing interest in plant-based food in the Asia-Pacific region.
-In October, Chinese ham producer Jinzi Ham launched a plantbased meat patty, and in November, both Beyond Meat and Impossible Foods announced plans to expand operations into China in 2020.
-Good Dot, an Indian plant-based meat company, debuted the Good Gurber plantbased chicken burger in January.
+In October, Chinese ham producer Jinzi Ham launched a plant-based meat patty, and in November, both Beyond Meat and Impossible Foods announced plans to expand operations into China in 2020.
+Good Dot, an Indian plant-based meat company, debuted the Good Gurber plant-based chicken burger in January.
 Sunfed, a plant-based meat company headquartered in New Zealand, expanded their reach to Australia in June with their popular plant-based chicken.
 Borrowing a merchandising strategy from European retailers, Australian supermarket chains Coles and Woolworths now feature plant-based meat in the meat aisle.

 Brazil also launched several plant-based products in 2019.
 JBS, the world's largest meat producer, introduced a plant-based burger under their Seara brand, and Marfrig announced plans to partner with American agribusiness company ADM to produce and market a plant-based burger product in Brazil.
 The country's plant-based product launches were not limited to plant-based meat.
-Brazil-based egg producer Grupo Mantiqueira introduced their first plantbased egg product: N.Ovo.
+Brazil-based egg producer Grupo Mantiqueira introduced their first plant-based egg product: N.Ovo.